UN must improve its effectiveness and enhance reliability to remain relevant: PM Modi | Law-Order

 ''We have seen such questions being raised, related to the climate crisis and during the COVID-19 pandemic,'' he said.

-The World Health Organisation, the UN's health agency, has faced criticism since the Covid-19 outbreak first surfaced in China in December 2019.
+The WHO, the UN's health agency, has faced criticism since the Covid-19 outbreak first surfaced in China in December 2019.

 ''The proxy war going on in many parts of the world, terrorism and the recent crisis in Afghanistan have further highlighted the seriousness of these questions,'' the Prime Minister said.